-Allow it to stand for 2 hours or you can add 1 teaspoon of baking powder to hasten the fermenting process of batter.
+Allow it to stand for 2 hours, or you can add 1 teaspoon of baking powder to hasten the fermenting process of the batter.

-Pour one-third cup of batter onto a preheated hot pan.
-With a scoop spoon using the underside of the scoop gently spread the dough from the middle to the outer side in spiral motion, gradually expanding spiral on the hot pan.
+Pour one-third cup of batter onto a preheated hot pan or with a scoop spoon using the underside of the scoop gently spread the dough from the middle to the outer side in a spiral motion, gradually expanding the spiral you will see the batter spreading evenly on the hot pan.
 This will gently push the dough enlarging the pancake.

 You will make pancakes as small and thick or as large and thin as you like in this way.